asheesh12/Home-Automation/README.md

 The IoT devices communicate with the Node.JS server (for sending live data feed and receiving instructions) using MQTT protocol

-Client and Server Communicate using (1) TCP/UDP (CRUD APIs),  (2) WebSockets (client instructs server to subscribe/unsubscribe in order to start/stop receiving live feed) and (3) Redis Pub/Sub (server transmits all the live feed to the client)
+Client and Server Communicate using (1) TCP/UDP (CRUD APIs),  (2) WebSockets (client instructs server to subscribe/unsubscribe to MQTT topics in order to start/stop receiving live feed) and (3) Redis Pub/Sub (server transmits all the live feed to the client)

 ---